 - B) During financial transactions only the following individuals may be considered Voting Members:

-- 1) Two (2) IVTU Co-Chairpersons
+- 1) IVTU Chairperson

+- 2) IVTU Vice Chairperson

-- 2) The A.S.
-External Vice-President for Local Affairs
+- 3) The A.S.
+External Vice-President for Local Affairs or the EVPLA Housing Coordinator

-- 3) One (1) member of the Isla Vista Community Relations Committee
+- 4) One (1) member of the Isla Vista Community Relations Committee

-- 4) One (1) Legislative Council Off-Campus Representative
+- 5) One (1) Legislative Council Off-Campus Representative

-- 5) Four (4) Co-Coordinators of the IVTÛ
+- 6) Six (6) Co-Coordinators of the IVTU

 - a) Community Outreach Coordinator

-- b) Tenant Advocate
+- b) Two (2) Case Managers

-- c) Events Coordinator
+- c) Events/ Special Projects Coordinator

-- d) Membership Coordinator
+- d) Recruitment Coordinator

+- e) Student Outreach Coordinator

+- f) Media Relations Coordinator

+- g) Historian

 - C) Non-Voting Membership during financial transactions, but shall be considered Voting Members in all other business matters of the IVTU:

 - 1) A.S.
 Advisor

 - 2) A.S.
 Executive Director

 - 3) A.S.
 President

 - 4) Community Members

 - 5) Graduate Students

 - 6) Local Affairs Organizing Director

 - 7) A.S.
 Attorney General

 - 8) A.S.
 Controller(s)

+- 9) Santa Barbara Student Housing Cooperative

 - D) Selection and Term of Office:

-- 1) The IVTU Co-Chairpersons must first be recommended by IVTU members, then nominated by the A.S.
-President and approved by Legislative Council for a term of one(1) academic year.
+- The IVTU Co-Chairpersons must first be recommended by IVTU members, then nominated by the A.S.
+President and approved by Legislative Council for a term of one (1) academic year.
 The four (4) Coordinators shall be selected and approved by IVTU's voting members, then nominated by the A.S.
 President, with final approval by the Legislative Council for a term of one (1) academic year.

 - 2) The one (1) IVCRC voting member shall be nominated by the IVCRC Chair, then nominated by the A.S.
 President, with final approval by the Legislative Council for a term of one (1) academic year.

 - 3) The one (1) A.S.
 Legislative Council Representative shall be appointed by the Internal Vice-President in consensus with the External Vice-President for Local Affairs, approved by the IVTU voting members, with final approval by the Legislative Council for a term of one (1) academic year.

 - 4) The three (3) undergraduate representatives-at-large shall be approved by the IVTU's voting members, then nominated by the A.S.
 President, with final approval by the Legislative Council for a term of (1) academic year.

 - E) Attendance:

 - 1) Attendance shall be recorded in the minutes.

 - 2) Quorum shall constitute the presence of three (3) voting members.

-3) In the event a member cannot attend a regularly scheduled meeting, that member may appoint a proxy.
+- 3) In the event a member cannot attend a regularly scheduled meeting, that member may appoint a proxy.
 A proxy must be approved by the IVTU through majority vote.
 The proxy shall be given temporary authority for the duration of that meeting.